 ⚖️ Manslaughter — § 782.07

 Manslaughter generally involves the unlawful killing of another person without premeditation.
-It may be charged based on reckless conduct, culpable negligence, or acts not intended to cause death.
+It may arise from reckless conduct, culpable negligence, or acts not intended to cause death.

 👉 See: Manslaughter Charges in Florida